codevilleacademy/codevilleacademy.github.com/_posts/courses/c101/2014-01-26-c101-datatypes-in-c.markdown

 		<emphasis class="highlight">Variables</emphasis> are the basic data objects that are changed continuously during the program execution.
 Thus we infer that the variable is an entity in C language that are used to store and retrieve some values that we may require during our program execution.
 	</div>
 	<div class="para">
 		Every variable is identified by its variable name.
-This variable name are bounded by some rule, this implies, that you can give your variables any name unless they break the variable naming convention.
+This variable names are bounded by some rule, this implies, that you can give your variables any name unless they break the variable naming convention.
 	</div>
 	<div class="para">
 		<emphasis class="bold">Variable Naming conventions:</emphasis>